 Additionally, you have to consider that depending on your flexibility, mobility, experience and limb length some deadlift variations may be easier than others for you.
 Let’s have a look at the different deadlift variations:

 The sumo deadlift is performed with a wider stance than the conventional deadlift and can be performed to be either more quad or hip dominant.

 It sits somewhere in the middle between trap bar and conventional deadlifts in terms of the mobility needed to perform it properly.

 Trap Bar Deadlift

-Also referred to as the hex bar deadlift this lift require less mobility than the conventional deadlift and has you pulling the bar from the floor with your arms by your sides instead of in front of you which allows you to more evenly distribute the weight.
+Also referred to as the hex bar deadlift this lift requires less mobility than the conventional deadlift and has you pulling the bar from the floor with your arms by your sides instead of in front of you which allows you to more evenly distribute the weight.

-Additionally, due to the handle position you do not need to get as close to the floor in the starting position.
+Additionally, due to the handle position, you do not need to get as close to the floor in the starting position.

-The Romanian deadlift, also called the stiff or straight leg deadlift shifts the focus over to your hamstrings and is generally performed with a lighter load than the other deadlift types, you also do not touch the floor in between reps to keep the tension on the hamstrings.
+The Romanian deadlift also called the stiff or straight leg deadlift shifts the focus over to your hamstrings and is generally performed with a lighter load than the other deadlift types, you also do not touch the floor in between reps to keep the tension on the hamstrings.

 There are a few other types of deadlifts aside from the 3 above and the conventional deadlift but for the average gym goer looking to add weight to the bar you can and will go a long way using the ones mentioned here.

 Focus On Your Technique